Session b5: Pseudo-absence and background data

 in the long-term past.
 Thus, the buffer helps accounting for

-biogeographic history by constraining absence points to those geographic
+biogeographic history by constraining background/pseudo-absence points

-to a certain geographic rectangle can achieve a similar tasks but might
+restricting the absences to a certain geographic rectangle can achieve a

-be less accurate for complex geographies and large areas.
-For example,
+similar tasks but might be less accurate for complex geographies and

-is Iceland accessible to European species or not?
+large areas.
+For example, is Iceland accessible to European species or

 # Create SpatVector object of known occurrences: